rdoetjes/tuts/nuclear_random/.source.txt

     !shift_add_1:
-    jsr shift_add_1             // shift left and add 1 to the intermediate result in random_result byte that offset x points to beq !back_to_basic+         // if subroutine set Z flag then exit to basic jmp loop                    // read next bit
+    jsr shift_add_1             // shift left and add 1 to the intermediate result in random_result byte that offset x points to beq !back_to_basic+         // if subroutine set Z flag then exit to basic jsr wait_for_pulse_to_release // wait for the joystick button to be released jmp loop                    // read next bit

 //Exit to basic gracefully